John Walker (inventor)

-John Walker (29 May 1781 - 1 May 1859) was an English inventor who invented the friction match.
+John Walker (29 May 1781 - 1 May 1859) was an English chemist and pharmacist credited with inventing the friction light, the first commercially successful friction match, in either 1826 or 1827.
+Upon demonstration of the general principle, others quickly improved and industrialized his formulation, driving the price down until he ceased to make his matches by 1830.

 Life

-Walker was born in Stockton-on-Tees, County Durham, in 1781.
-He went to the local grammar school and was afterwards apprenticed to Watson Alcock, the principal surgeon of the town, serving him as an assistant.
-He had, however, an aversion to surgical operations and had to leave the profession, turning instead to chemistry.
-After studying at Durham and York he set up a small business as a chemist and druggist at 59 High Street, Stockton, around 1818.
+The belated publication of Walker's discovery as it appeared in the 10 October 1829 edition of the Sheffield Independent.

-Walker died in Stockton on 1 May 1859 and was buried in the grounds of St Mary's Church in Norton, near Stockton.
+Walker was born in Stockton-on-Tees, Durham, England on 29 May 1781.
+He went to the local grammar school and was afterwards apprenticed to Watson Alcock, the principal surgeon of the town.
+He had, however, an aversion to the era's surgical operations and had to leave the profession, turning instead to chemistry.
+After studying in Durham and York, he set up a small business as a chemist and pharmacist at 59 High Street, Stockton, around 1818.
+While experimenting with various chemical matches for the use of local hunters, he invented the first practical and commercially successful friction match in 1826 or 1827, but he demurred from securing a royal patent, stating "I doubt not it will be a benefit to the public, so let them have it."
+The invention was greatly publicized by Michael Faraday's lectures in London in 1829 and by journal articles the same year, but other producers—particularly Samuel Jones, a chemist in London—quickly replicated and improved his product, causing him to cease its production by 1830.
+Walker died in Stockton on 1 May 1859 and was buried in the grounds of St Mary's Church in nearby Norton.